guitardv/flight_planning/README.md

 You'll find bellow an overview of the modules currently integrated/in developpment.

 ### METAR
-Weather data provided by <https://metar-taf.com>.<br />
+Weather data provided by US Gov NOAA Aviation Weather Center API (<https://aviationweather.gov/data/api/#/Data/dataMetars>).<br />
-By default, the last 3 METAR messages are repported.
-That number can be changed by editing the value of the variable `numberOfMetarMessagesToBeReported` in metar/metar.py.
-All the SPECI messages emited after the last repported NOTAM will be included.<br />
+By default, METAR/SPECI messages for the last 3 hours are repported.
+That number can be changed by editing the value of the variable `ageOfEarliestMetarMessageToBeReported` in metar/metar.py.
+TAF is provided by default, if you don't want the TAF to be appended after the METAR/SPECI messages, change the value of `includeTAF` to `false` in metar/metar.py.<br />

 ### NOTAM
 NOTAMs provided by the FAA NOTAM API.<br />